Destrokhen-main/Orve-Documentation/readme.md

 npm run dev
 ```

-The entire site was written in simple-reactive.
+The entire site was written with simple-reactive.
 Sorry)